-This Jewish Apple Cake is moist and full of sweet apples and cinnamon.
-Be sure to grab a slice before it’s all gone.
+This Jewish Apple Cake recipe is moist and packed with sweet apples and cinnamon.
+This easy apple cake recipe is our family’s favorite.
+Be sure to grab a slice of this perfect fall dessert before it’s all gone.

 Apples and baking go hand in hand.
 I always find myself baking more during the fall and winter months.
 I find it very comforting.